rainis-gianluca/5D_Deadfish_With_Multiverse_Time_Travel/README.md

 (comparison){commands}
 /Other commands
 ```
-See While Example for more information
+See While Example for more information.

 Remember: you can't use in the comparison the different timelines.

-Important: in while comparison, you can't use 'I', 'D', 'S', 'R', 'O', 'U', 'G'
+Important: in while comparison, you can't use 'I', 'D', 'S', 'R', 'O', 'U', 'G'.

 Important: in while comparison, when you write the comparison operator, YOU MUST WRITE A SPACE BEFORE AND AFTER THE OPERATOR!

 # Important notes